Aug

 2013

+When you see a physician about a health problem, he or she general listens to your symptoms, examines you, comes to a diagnosis and then treats the symptoms.
+Medicine has been evolving since, anti-aging medicine has become more prominent and comprehensive medical practitioners have started to treat differently.
+The changing approach is best explained with some examples below.
+This is important as many general practitioners continue to treat symptoms and neglect to search for causes.
 Big Pharma is trying to keep the medical system in the “status quo” (the way it is), because they make big money by having general practitioners try out different ineffective medications (this way the profits keep on coming in.)
 One example is the cholesterol story.
-High cholesterol only causes 50% of heart attacks, but physicians continue to prescribe statins whenever they detect high cholesterol levels to prevent a heart attack.
-But high cholesterol could be a cause from hypothyroidism (when the thyroid gland does not produce enough thyroid hormone).
+Only 50% of heart attacks are caused by high cholesterol, but physicians keep on prescribing statins whenever high cholesterol is found to prevent a heart attack.
+But the finding of high cholesterol could be caused by hypothyroidism (when the thyroid gland does not produce enough thyroid hormone).
 Diet can also play a role, if the patient eats too many helpings of fatty meats and drinks alcohol regularly.
 Just prescribing statins to lower cholesterol is not the answer, treating the cause is!

 Treating Symptoms Not Effective, Find And Eradicate Causes